IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/00_igGrid_CellMerging_Overview.md

 ### <a id="enabling-js"></a> Enabling Cell Merging in JavaScript

 The following code creates an `igGrid` instance bound to the Products table data from the AdventureWorks database.
 The columns are auto-generated.
-Cell Merging is enabled with its default configuration (`initialState` is `regular`).
+Cell Merging is enabled with its default configuration.

 **In JavaScript:**